 Broken or crushed gravel offer more angular surfaces, as opposed to rounded.
-This gravel is typically produced to form more angular surfaces.
+This gravel is crushed to form more angular surfaces.
 It serves a purpose when used for decorative landscaping as well, or garden drainage.
-However, it is more well known for construction purposes.

 If you are looking for the material commonly used around plants, trees, and flower beds, mulch is typically the most popular.
 It can increase growth rate as it contains nutrients plants thrive on, requires less water by retaining moisture, regulates soil temperature and can reduce erosion and compaction.

 The benefits above are only reaped if the correct amount of mulch is used, typically mulch will need to be placed 3 inches deep.
 Mulch applied in a lesser amount can risk not receiving the many benefits it offers.